 - Action to determine boundary lines under Minn.
 Stat. § 559.23.

 The main goal is to get a court determination that you own the land.
 These actions generally require notice to interested persons as defined in the statutes.
-If those persons do not respond, any potential interest they may have in the land will be extinguished.
+This litigation is often not contentious, but can be challenging.
+If those persons named as defendants do not respond, any potential interest they may have in the land will be extinguished.

 Why is it important for an attorney to handle a quiet title claim?